gnunn1/modernize-apps-jboss/docs/cdk-docs/md/README.md

 1. You can register for the lab by using the URL provided by the instructor.
 Open a browser, navigate to the given URL.
 Once you get in to the registration page, provide your details and click on **Submit**.
 Then in the next page that appear, click on **Launch lab** to start the deployment.
 <kbd>![](Images/register.jpg)</kbd>
-2. Once the deployment is completed, you will recieve the lab environment details via Email.
+2. Once the deployment is completed, you will receive the lab environment details via Email.
 Ensure that the lab environment details consist of two sections, **Azure Credentials** and **Environment Details.**
 <kbd>![](Images/lab-details.jpg)</kbd>
 3. Navigate to https://portal.azure.com and login to **Azure** using the credentials given in the lab Environment details page.
 4. Once you logged in to Azure, click on **Resource Groups** from the Menu bar. </br>